kodecocodes/vt_android_mvvm/v1/for_instructor/08-saving-to-the-repository.markdown

   }
 ```

-The canSaveCreature method does not exist yet, so we'll add it next.
+The canSaveCreature method on the viewmodel does not exist yet, but we'll add it soon.

 In CreatureViewModel, add a repository property to connect the viewmodel to the creature repository.